WD Plots A Course To 40TB HDDs With MAMR

 Shrinking the bits required "stronger" (higher coercivity) materials that could hold the magnetic charge within a smaller volume.
 Materials with higher coercivity are more thermally stable, which is important due to the superparamagnetic limit.
 This limit denotes that bits can be spontaneously de-magnetized by local thermal fluctuations if the magnetic regions of the bit are too small, resulting in data loss.

 But the write heads of the era could not force enough energy into the smaller and stronger bits without disturbing surrounding bits.
 With PMR (Perpendicular Magnetic Recording), vertically aligning the poles allows the head to drive more directed energy into the material by routing the magnetic flux through an additional under-layer (see graphic).
-That enabled the use of "stronger" materials.
+That enabled the use of stronger materials.

 The Path Forward

-Current bits, also known as grains, are ~7nm, but shrinking them further requires even "stronger" materials.
+Current bits (also known as grains) are ~7nm, but shrinking them further requires even stronger materials.
 Today's head technology cannot force enough directed energy into the stronger material to "flip" the bits, especially with precision, so an energy-assist technology is needed to write data to the media successfully.

+WD developed a Spin-Torque Oscillator (STO) to reduce the coercivity of the material so the head can impart enough energy into the bits to flip the magnetic state.

 WD predicts that it can reach up to 4.5 Tbits/inch2 with MAMR.
 That enables a path forward to 40TB+ hard drives.

 Of course, MAMR isn't the only option.
-Both WD and Seagate have extensively researched HAMR (Heat Assisted Magnetic Recording), with the latter planning to deploy the technology in its future products.
+Both WD and Seagate have researched HAMR (Heat Assisted Magnetic Recording) extensively, with the latter planning to deploy the technology in its future products.
 WD even had working HAMR demo drives at its event, but the technology is much more exotic.

-HAMR uses a small laser to heat a tiny portion of the platter (less than 20nm) to 400-700C to lower coercivity and allow the material to be magnetized.
+HAMR uses a small laser to heat a tiny portion of the platter (less than 20nm) to 400-700C.
+That lowers coercivity and allows the material to be magnetized.
 The rapid heating and cooling cycles present tremendous challenges that will require new platter and head materials, which increases cost.
 It also requires wear leveling to ensure uniform wear on the platters, which will require either software changes or embedded intelligence on the drive.
 In contrast, WD claims that MAMR will utilize existing technologies and materials with minimal changes, creating a plug-and-play solution.

 Even more promising, MAMR is interoperable with WD's other density-improving technologies, such as Damascene heads, helium, and SMR recording.
 WD led the industry transition to helium drives, and the advantages are a well-traveled subject.

 The company also pioneered Damascene head technology, which improves TPI due to its higher-precision writeability.
-Producing heads, like any other component, is also subject to yield issues.
+Producing heads, like any other component, is subject to yield issues.
 Dry pole heads, the current technology of choice for other HDD vendors, are primarily manufactured by depositing materials and then applying an extensive multi-stage milling process that essentially carves the head out of a chunk of material.
 Creating a dry pole head requires roughly 1,300 process steps.

 Damascene heads, though, are built by creating the head and then filling it with an electroplating process.
-That allows for more precisely defined features, which boosts performance, and it only adds 300 steps to the process.
+That allows for more precisely defined features that boost performance and only add 300 steps to the process.
 By contrast, WD says it would require yet another 600 steps to create a HAMR-capable write head, which decreases yields.
 The improved MAMR head yields are one of the most crucial factors to reigning in cost--it requires roughly three months to create a head in a wafer fab.
 HAMR write heads also require exotic new features, such as lasers, that increase cost and reduce reliability.

 WD also wraps the Damascene heads in a material that focuses the energy on its target, which reduces interference with adjacent tracks and bits.
 WD can create its own MAMR heads, and it owns the head technology, but it will not comment if it will also use third-party suppliers.

 WD also improved its head positioning technology.
 Finer control of head positioning becomes paramount as track width decreases.
 The industry has progressed through several techniques, such as positioning the actuator at the end or middle of the arm, to increase precision.
-WD's new micro-actuator adds positioning capabilities at the head itself, thus improving positioning accuracy.
+WD's new micro-actuator adds positioning capabilities at the head itself, thus improving accuracy.
 WD can also use the heads in tandem with other promising technologies, such as TDMR, which uses multiple read heads to boost the readability of thinner data tracks.
 WD's current approach doesn't require multiple heads, but it could be useful as the technology scales to even smaller tracks in the future.

 WD contends that MAMR will provide a 4x density improvement over PMR.
-WD's MAMR could provide it a cost and time-to-market advantage over Seagate's HAMR approach, but much of that rests on Seagate's production timeline.
+WD's MAMR could provide a cost and time-to-market advantage over Seagate's HAMR approach, but much of that rests on Seagate's production capabilities.
 Seagate has committed to releasing HAMR drives, but the company has constantly pushed the timeline further into the future.

 Final Thoughts

 Overall, WD's MAMR technology promises to bring similar performance to typical PMR drives, albeit with small improvements due to enhanced density.
-It also doesn't require any changes to the existing storage hierarchy, including hardware and software, or any radical new materials, which always presents supply chain challenges.
+It also doesn't require any changes to the existing storage hierarchy, including hardware and software, or any radical new materials that would present a supply chain issue.
 Most importantly, the company claims its MAMR offers similar reliability characteristics, such as a 550TB/year workload tolerance and 2.5 million hour MTBF within normal operating conditions, and leverages several of its proven technologies.

 But as important as reliability is, cost is a crucial factor.
 WD claims that MAMR drives will feature roughly the same price-per-TB as PMR HDDs, and cost will decline as the technology matures.
 That's a critical factor to ensuring the drives are palatable to the high-volume data center/hyperscale target market, but it also ensures that HDDs will remain cost-competitive with SSDs for the foreseeable future, even in the face of ultra-cheap QLC NAND technology.

-The drives won't make it to market until 2019, but all new WD data center drives will feature the technology, which means it will effectively retire PMR for newer drives.
+The drives won't make it to market until 2019, but all new WD data center drives will feature the technology.
+That means the company will effectively retire PMR for newer high-capacity data center drives.
 That says a lot about the company's confidence in MAMR and its production scalability.
 WD claims that production will begin at high volumes immediately upon launch instead of the staggered rollouts we are accustomed to.
 The company isn't telling us what capacity the leading models will ship in, but given the capabilities of the new technology, WD could quickly distance itself from competitors.

 I'm still waiting for inexpensive 5Tb drives or such, and by that I mean we've had 75$ 3Tb drives for years and years, higher density, the price goes up and up.
 Ya, they do sell 12Tb drives, but you pay so much more for them that you might as well get a NAS and fill it with cheaper drives, or even cheaper, build a NAS.
 When will these awesome drives trickle down for mainstream use?